 Procedures to ensure accurate recordkeeping, including inventory protocols for transfer and inventory and procedures for integrating a secondary electronic system with the Seed-to-sale SOR.

-Plans for quality control, including product testing for contaminants in compliance with 935 CMR 501.160.
+Plans for quality control, including product testing for contaminants in compliance with 935 CMR 501.160: Testing of Marijuana and Marijuana Products.

 A staffing plan and staffing records in compliance with 935 CMR 501.105(9)(d).